paritytech/asset-transfer-api/e2e-tests/README.md

 * Testing local transferss with the command `yarn e2e:local`.
 * Testing assets transfers with the command `yarn e2e:assets`.

-Each of these commands will run the appropiate script to setup the basics, located in `../scripts/`, wait for it to finish setting up the testing environment, and then go through the tests indicated in the `./tests/index.ts` file for the chosen option.
+Each of these commands will run the appropiate script to setup the basics, located in `../scripts/`.
+Wait for it to finish setting up the testing environment, and then go through the tests indicated in the `./tests/index.ts` file for the chosen option.

 After each testing suite has been completed, it's recommended to restart the zombienet before running another test suite.